 - Tier 3 (non-preferred generic and brand) insulins are subject to the cost sharing of tier 3 pharmacy benefits on all plans.

-Insulin Benefit Information for Blue Plus, Medica and UCare
+Blue Plus, HealthPartners, Medica and UCare

 - Open the plan comparison tool.